Meet Alastor

 Meet Lucille

-Lucille is a geriatric girl, and arthritis in her feet causes balance and stability issues.
+Lucille is a geriatric girl and arthritis in her feet causes balance and stability issues.
 Distorted vision in her bad eye makes her wary of hands coming towards her left side.
 She loves head pets and sitting in the sunshine once she trusts you.
 Once she warms up she really is a sweetheart.
 She loves to say “Pretty Bird”, “Good Girl”, and whistles.
+Her favorite activity is her afternoon nap, in which she burrows under her floor blanket and snoozes.
+It's always a game of "Where's Lucille?"

 About White-bellied Caiques